Menindee

 Getting there

-Menindee is an 11.5-hour drive from Sydney, around nine hours from Canberra and Melbourne, and seven hours from Adelaide.
-You can fly into Broken Hill and hire a car for the one-hour drive.
+Menindee is a one-hour drive from Broken Hill, 11.5-hour drive from Sydney, around nine hours from Canberra and Melbourne, and seven hours from Adelaide.
+Visitors can also fly into Broken Hill and hire a car.
 You may need a 4WD for unsealed roads and national parks.

 Plan your trip